House of Brainiac

 "House of Brainiac" is a Superman crossover story arc published by DC Comics in April 2024.
 The series is written by Joshua Williamson with artwork by Rafael Sandoval, Miguel Mendoca, Rico Ossio, and Edwin Galmon.

 Teased in Superman Annual 2023 #1, the story arc is told in Action Comics and Superman, where Superman and Lobo have to deal with an invasion from Brainiac.
-The event was released to critical acclaim from critics, with critics praising Joshua Williamson's writing, the art, the characters, and the action.
+The event was met with critical acclaim, with praise for Joshua Williamson's writing, the art, the characters, and the action.

 Publication history

-DC Comics released "House of Brainiac" storyline in April 2024.
+DC Comics released the "House of Brainiac" storyline in April 2024.
 Green Lantern and Power Girl have a tie-ins to that event.
-The event also made a debut of new villain called the Brainiac Queen, a female variant of Brainiac.
+The event also made a debut of new villain called the Brainiac Queen, a female version of Brainiac.

 Plot

 Prelude

 Lex Luthor removes Superman's identity by using technology from Warworld (home planet of Mongul) and Henry Bendrix's machines to amplify Manchester Black's psychic ability because he wants the world to not see Superman and Jon Kent as humans.
 Superman confronts Lex Luthor, and sends him back to prison.

 Superman is then asked by Lex Luthor to be the head of Supercorp (a company that will assist Superman in his heroics).
-Although Superman is hesitant, he begrudgingly agrees to work with Lex.
+Although Superman is hesitant, he begrudgingly agrees to work with Luthor.

 Before Superman's first arrival to Metropolis, Luthor had aspired to be the city's first hero, first clashing with and then teaming up with Doctor Pharm and Mr. Graft to work in their research on green kryptonite, discarding them both when he has no more use for them and stealing their research, which leads them to attack Lex Luthor.
-Superman and Lex Luthor eventually team up to defeat Pharm and Luthor's mother, who was working against her own son.
+Superman and Luthor eventually team up to defeat Pharm and Luthor's mother, who was working against her own son.
 It is later revealed that Brainiac put Czarina (Lobo's home city) in a bottle, and Pharm captured Lobo to run experiments on him.
-After Superman teams up with Lex Luthor to defeat Pharm and his team, Lobo is freed and Brainiac starts heading to Earth.
+After Superman teams up with Luthor to defeat Pharm and his team, Lobo is freed and Brainiac starts heading to Earth.